Buoyancy engine: Operation

-An underwater glider works similarly to how a normal glider works.
-It utilizes the flow of water over a set of wings to generate lift.
-The shape of the wings are a specially designed shape called an airfoil.
-Underwater gliders use this same principle and design to glide underwater.
+An underwater glider works similarly to how an aircraft glider works, in that it utilizes the flow of water over a set of airfoil section wings to generate lift.
+The direction of the lift generated induces forward motion, whether the vehicle is gliding down when negatively buoyant or up when positively buoyant.
 The way weight is distributed within the underwater glider helps with this by putting the center of gravity at or just in front of the leading edge of the wings.
 This promotes an efficient and smooth glide slope.
-The buoyancy engine allows an underwater glider to continue this gliding process for extended periods of time.
-Without a buoyancy engine, an underwater glider would either have to be towed by a surface vessel or only be used once and deploy a package that would float to the surface where it can be retrieved.
-However, if it is towed by a surface vessel, then it is no longer classified as a glider.
-With the addition of a buoyancy engine, the underwater glider becomes a viable tool as it can stay in operation longer and can be reused.
+The buoyancy engine allows an underwater glider to continue this gliding process for extended periods by reversing the vertical force inducing the glide when the vehicle reaches the top and bottom depth limits of its operating envelope.
+Without a buoyancy engine, an underwater glider could be used once and then deploy a package that would float to the surface where it can be retrieved, or drop ballast, with the same effect.
+With the addition of a buoyancy engine, the underwater glider becomes a more viable tool as it can stay in operation longer and can be reused.

 An underwater glider, like an aircraft glider, loses altitude as it moves forward.
 In the case of an underwater glider, its depth increases.
 Eventually, any glider will touch the ground.
 With a gliding aircraft, this is not much of an issue since they are expected to land and are reusable when they do so.
 This is not true for an underwater glider.
 If an underwater glider were to land on the ocean floor, it is essentially lost.
 Since a buoyancy engine allows a glider to change its density, the glider can glide in two directions.
 It can glide down like an aircraft, or it can glide up if it makes itself less dense than the water around it.
-In this way, as long as the buoyancy engine remains active, an underwater glider can continue to operate.
+In this way, as long as the buoyancy engine remains active, and power is available, an underwater glider can continue to operate.

 The actual operation of a buoyancy engine occurs through a complex system of tubing, valves, and sensors.
 When a glider equipped with a buoyancy engine is deployed, the glider will increase its density to sink to an appropriate depth at which to start its mission.
 Once at that depth, the glider will begin the mission and the buoyancy engine will adjust the density to a value that is efficient for gliding.
 When a predetermined depth has been reached, the buoyancy engine will decrease density and this will cause the glider to glide back towards the surface.
 In this way, the underwater glider remains in operation between two preset depths.
 The mechanism used to modify buoyancy for this purpose is often a variable buoyancy pressure vessel.